 In the year after Linn’s book was published, the escapees’ names and pictures were made visible in Yad Vashem’s new museum and inserted in some Hebrew-language history texts.
 Before Vrba died in 2006, Rudolf Vrba forewarned, “They will suppress your book the same way they suppressed mine and will pretend it never happened.”

 As the former dean of the Faculty of Education at the University of Haifa (2001-2006) and an expert in the field of moral psychology, Ruth Linn continues to process and analyze her taped interviews with Vrba and has critically analyzed Wikipedia’s version of Vrba’s story in conjunction with Robin Vrba.
-Her obituary of Rudolf Vrba for The Guardian (2006) has been provided within this website.
+Her obituary of Rudolf Vrba for The Guardian (2006) has been provided within this website and the bottom of REMEMBERING VRBA.

 Linn obtained her doctorate in Education from Boston University in 1981 and she has since been a visiting scholar at Harvard University, the University of Maryland, the National Institute of Mental Health, and the University of British Columbia.
 In 1990, she received the Erikson Prize of the International Society of Political Psychology, recognizing her pioneering studies on Israeli soldiers who took positions as selective conscientious objectors during wartime (see Not Shooting and Not Crying: A Psychological Inquiry into Moral Disobedience ).
 Other books by Linn include Conscience at War: The Israeli Soldier as a Moral Critic (1996), Mature Unwed Mothers: Narratives of Moral Resistance (2002) and How Did You Survive (with Dror, 2016).